arrighi-fabien/Projet-Programmation-Systeme/README.md

 ## Workflow Stages

 ### 1. Build and Test
-- **Trigger:** Any push or pull request to the `main` branch. <br>
+- **Trigger :** Any push or pull request to the `main` branch. <br>
-- **Actions:** The .NET application is built and tested using the latest version of the .NET framework.
+- **Actions :** The .NET application is built and tested using the latest version of the .NET framework.
 This ensures that all changes are verified and meet the project's quality standards. <br>

 ### 2. Publish
-- **Trigger:** Successful completion of the build and test stage on the `main` branch. <br>
+- **Trigger :** Successful completion of the build and test stage on the `main` branch. <br>
-- **Actions:** The application is published, and the artifacts (executable files) are prepared for deployment.
+- **Actions :** The application is published, and the artifacts (executable files) are prepared for deployment.
 These artifacts are then archived and uploaded as workflow artifacts, ensuring they are available for deployment. <br>

 ### 3. Release
-- **Trigger:** Manual trigger by the repository maintainers or automated trigger upon successful completion of the publish stage. <br>
+- **Trigger :** Manual trigger by the repository maintainers or automated trigger upon successful completion of the publish stage. <br>
-- **Actions:** A new release is created on GitHub, and the archived artifacts from the publish stage are attached to the release.
+- **Actions :** A new release is created on GitHub, and the archived artifacts from the publish stage are attached to the release.
 This makes the latest version of the application readily available for users to download directly from the GitHub releases page. <br>

 ## Getting Started with GitHub Actions